-This section describes the types of impact factors used to make such adjustments, and how those impacts are applies to gross savings estimates.
-Definitions of the impact factors and other terms are also provided in Appendix D: Glossary to the 2019-2021 Plan Version Technical Reference Manual.
+This section describes the types of impact factors used to make such adjustments, and how those impacts are applied to gross savings estimates.
+Definitions of the impact factors and other terms are also provided in Appendix D: Glossary.

 Types of Impact Factors